hallm74/hallm.blog/src/content/blog/firstpost.md

 ---
-author: Sat Naing
+author: hallm
-pubDatetime: 2022-09-23T15:22:00Z
+pubDatetime: 2024-11-22T17:09:00Z
-modDatetime: 2023-12-21T09:12:47.400Z
-title: Adding new posts in AstroPaper theme
-slug: adding-new-posts-in-astropaper-theme
+title: Fist Post on a new blog
 featured: true
-draft: true
+draft: false
-tags:
-  - docs
 description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+  First post on a new blog
 ---

 Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.